 Social Media Graphics

-Download this Attendance Awareness Month Cover Photo to display on your Facebook Page to help spread the word about Attendance Awareness Month and show your participation.
+Use this cover photo to display on your Facebook page to help spread the word about the Attendance Awareness Campaign and show your participation.
+Download it now.

 - Click the link to download the zipped folder

 - Unzip the zipped folder by double clicking (if your computer does not automatically do it)

 - Save the files to your desktop or in whichever location you choose

 - On your Facebook page or Twitter feed, where you would write a status, click the camera icon

 - When prompted, find and select the graphic you want to post

 Select graphics now in Spanish.
 Click here to download all Spanish graphics.
 (Note: Several of the images were created prior to Covid-19.)

 Please Note: Some images below were created prior to Covid-19.